The World Unseen: Critics

 The film was positively reviewed by the gay and lesbian media, with AfterEllen calling it "one of the best-conceived queer films of the past year – a sincere, beautifully realized vision of love and resistance in an intolerant world."
-Rotten Tomatoes gave the film a 30% rotten rating from 27 reviews, with an average score of 4.5/10.
+On Rotten Tomatoes the film has a 30% rotten rating from 27 reviews, with an average score of 4.5/10.